minte9/designpatterns-java/README.md

 - Collegues will send messages to the Mediator.
 - Mediator will send back messages (if needeed) to the other colleques.

+# SHARE STOCK EXCHANGE EXAMPLE

+- Collegue is an abstract class, which represent all collegues that will be created.
+- All collegues share the same methods (saleOffer, buyOffer).
+- They will communicator through the use of these common methods.
+- The App will communicate with both ConcreteMediator and ConcreteCollegues.

 # Client

 StockExchangeApp.java